 - Once you’ve joined the team, download the TeamSnap App on your smartphone for easy communication.

 - Families who need access to a computer for registration, please stop by your school office.

 Please do not hesitate to contact me with any questions.
 Thank you for supporting our students and the HLSD athletics program.
-I look forward to see you at one of the athletic events!
+I look forward to seeing you at one of the athletic events!

 Thank you and enjoy your athletic season!